thammit/mail/Documentation/Reference/UserTsConfig/Index.rst

    :Default: type,renderedSize,page,sysLanguageUid,plainParams,htmlParams
    :Path: tx_mail.settings.source

-   Comma separated list of source fields which should be visible in the mail wizard settings step.
+   Comma separated list of source fields which should be visible in the mail wizard settings step and report.

 .. _user-ts-config-readOnlySettings: